Track 61 (Boston): Proposed passenger service

 In 2013, a Boston Globe columnist reported on a plan by MassDOT and the MBTA to provide rail service between the Boston Convention and Exhibition Center (BCEC) and Back Bay station, to meet demand for those attending conventions at BCEC and staying in Back Bay hotels.
 The service would access Track 61 from the existing loop tracks at Widett Circle, with a new crossing of the Old Colony Lines at Bay Junction.
 The service would share with the Fairmount Line a fleet of new diesel multiple units, which the state then planned to acquire by 2018.
 In 2014, it was revealed by the state that the line would be part of the proposed Indigo Line.

 Operating passenger service on this routing would require crossing the Northeast Corridor and Old Colony Lines tracks at grade, with potential detriment to existing Amtrak and commuter rail operations.
 These conflicts were previously noted with proposals for Readville-Allston and Riverside-JFK/UMass DMU services in 2004, resulting in such projects being given low ratings in the Program for Mass Transportation.

 Plans for DMU service were cancelled in 2015 due to funding cuts by Massachusetts Governor Charlie Baker that stopped the purchase of DMUs that were to be used for short train service on Track 61 and the Fairmount Line.
 In December 2016, city officials proposed routing some Fairmount Line trains over Track 61 to the BCEC as part of high-frequency Indigo Line service.
 However, the proposal did not provide a funding source nor solutions to operational issues.
 The plan was also criticized as not serving a demonstrated transportation need, since it would bypass South Station and thus connect neither Dorchester nor the Seaport to downtown or the subway network.

 In April-May 2017, the MBTA dismantled the old BCEC construction sidings.
 In June 2017, Representative Nick Collins expressed a hope that a public/private partnership would enable passenger rail service to be extended out as far as the Raymond L. Flynn Marine Park.

 MBTA test track

 In May 2017, the MBTA announced that $32 million would be spent to convert part of Track 61 into a test track with third rail, beginning that fall.
 The track will be used for acceptance testing of new Red Line subway cars until 2023.
 Two property owners sued the state in 2018 to halt the tests, claiming that railroad easements on their property do not cover subway use.
 The case went to court in January 2020.
 The test track was 88% complete by December 2019, and ready for testing in February 2020.
 It reached substantial completion on March 12, 2021, and was fully completed that December.
+MassDOT lost the court case in May 2023 and will be required to compensate the property owner.